- What AMEX card(s) am I going for next?

 Lots of readers, myself included, have taken advantage of the

 50,000 bonus points (OFFER EXPIRED — PLEASE SEE CURRENT OFFER) that are available to you if you have NEVER ever received the bonus before (here is how to check if AMEX says you have had the card).
-For many the business card is the best choice since you have likely already had the personal Gold card sometime in the past.
+For many, the Gold Delta SkyMiles Business Credit Card from American Express (learn more) is the best choice since you have likely already had the personal Gold card sometime in the past.

 In addition to the bonus points, after spend, the card also comes with a sweet $50 credit.
 But maybe you are not planning on flying within the 3 months you have to get this credit (from approval date, not the date you get the card in the mail).
 Can you still spend it on something and get the credit?
 You bet, but first let’s look at the official T&C for the credit from AMEX:

 $50 Statement Credit